UnionOfRAD/lithium/console/README.md

 If you can't or don't want to modify your `$PATH` you use two other techniques to make the wrapper available as just `li3`.
-You can either symlink the wrapper into one of the paths found in the `$PATH` environment variable or create a permanent alias by adding an alias to i.e. the `.bashrc` file in your home directory.
+You can either symlink the wrapper into one of the paths found in the `$PATH` environment variable

     $ cd /path/to/a/directory/in/your/path
-    $ ln -s /path/to/libraries/lithium/console .
+    $ ln -s /path/to/libraries/lithium/console

+or create a permanent alias by adding an alias to i.e. the `.bashrc` file in your home directory.

     alias li3='/path/to/lithium/libraries/lithium/console/li3'